 Stop 4.
-Our last stop of the day was a mile or so further up the road.
-Here, the meadow below the roadside was full of colour.
+Our last stop of the day was a mile or so further up the road from Sahorre.
+Here, the meadow below the road was full of colour.
 Lots of Glanville Fritillaries and other small frits were on the wing when we arrived.
 A number of Southern Grizzled, Safflower (with characteristic Greek capital sigma mark on upperside forewing) and Oberthur's Grizzled Skippers were seen.
-After half an hour though, the sun had begun sinking below the surrounding hills and temperatures were dropping so we decided to head home.
-The hotel owner was happy to see us and even happier to know that today our dinner would be served no later than 7.30pm!
-We dined happily on the stew and salad he served, washed down as usual with a glass or two of wine, water or juice.
+After half an hour though, the sun was sinking below the surrounding hills and temperatures were dropping so we decided to head home.
+Michel the hotel owner was happy to see us and even happier to know that today our dinner would be served no later than 7.30pm!
+We dined happily on stew and salad, washed down as usual with a glass or two of wine, water or juice.